-Scotland’s share of funding from the UK Government’s apprenticeship levy will support a range of employment measures including the delivery of 30,000 Modern Apprenticeships starts each year by 2020 and the establishment of a new Flexible Workforce Development Fund to help employers up-skill and re-skill their workforce.
+Scotland’s share of funding from the UK Government’s apprenticeship levy will support a range of measures including increasing the delivery of 30,000 Modern Apprenticeships starts each year by 2020 and the establishment of a new Flexible Workforce Development Fund to help employers up-skill and re-skill their workforce.

-In direct response to the views of employers in Scotland, and reflecting on the Apprenticeship Levy consultation responses we received, all of the funds raised through the Apprenticeship Levy will be invested in skills, training and workforce development to meet the needs of employers, the workforce, young people and Scotland’s economy.
+In direct response to the views of employers in Scotland and reflecting on the apprenticeship levy consultation responses we received, all of the funds raised through the apprenticeship levy will be invested in skills, training and workforce development to meet the needs of employers, the workforce, young people and Scotland’s economy.

 This was set out in the Scottish Government’s response to the introduction of the UK Government Apprenticeship Levy, published on 16 December.

 Scottish approach to Apprenticeships